By David Joel Miller.

 There are three kinds of choices.
 Good and Good, Bad and Bad, and the worst kind Good-Bad verses Bad-Good.
-These are referred to in the language of psychology as approach-approach, avoidance-avoidance and approach-avoidance choices.
+These are referred to in the language of psychology as approach-approach, avoidance-avoidance, and approach-avoidance choices.

 Pick between two dinners you like and no matter which one you pick it should be good.
 This decision does not get much thought.
 Either way is enjoyable and you get pleasure either way.
-Usually over time we get our default pattern of making this choice.
+Usually, over time we get our default pattern of making this choice.
 We either have one favorite meal we pick most of the time or you become someone who always looks for something new on the menu.

 Fail to make this choice, say you can’t decide which person to marry, you may date a lot, but you don’t get to have the experience of watching children grow up as part of a family.

-Pick between two things both of which are bad and we try to pick the “lessor of two evils.”
+Pick between two things both of which are bad and we try to pick the “lesser of two evils.”
 Most of us think of the elections every couple of years as this sort of choice.
 Most of the times there are things we don’t like about both candidates but we have to pick one or the other or let some idiot pick for us.